charleshong3/charleshong3.github.io/blog/autocomp_update.md

 - Level 3: 50 Full model architectures
 - Level 4: 20 Whole model architectures from HuggingFace

-Due to time constraints, we optimize only the first 30 level 2 problems and the first 10 level 3 problems.
-We omit level 4 as this is an aspirational benchmark (as stated by KernelBench’s authors) with a lack of prior results.
+In a cursory investigation, we optimized the first 30 level 2 problems and the first 10 level 3 problems.
+We did not tackle level 4 as this is an aspirational benchmark (as stated by KernelBench’s authors) with a lack of prior results.

 Autocomp’s results are extremely positive.
-We achieved the following state-of-the-art speedups: 2.16x on the first 30 problems of level 2, and 2.11x on the first 10 problems of level 3.
+We achieved the following state-of-the-art speedups: 2.61x on the first 30 problems of level 2, and 2.11x on the first 10 problems of level 3.

 ### Changes to Autocomp